-I’m proud and excited to share Episode #1 of a new podcast series, which I have developed and am producing for the Society for Cultural Anthropology.
-Entitled “AnthroBites,” the series is a teaching tool at heart, featuring senior academics breaking down complex concepts, theories, and texts for a broad audience.
+I’m proud and excited to share this new podcast series, which I have developed and am producing for the Society for Cultural Anthropology.
+Entitled “AnthroBites,” the series is a teaching tool at heart, featuring knowledgeable academics breaking down complex concepts, theories, and texts for a broad audience.
 I’ve been working on the concept for a while, and the slate is full for the coming months.
-Each episode is supplemented with further resources, so it should make for a useful resource for teachers and their students.
+Each episode is supplemented with further texts, media, and lesson plans on the Cultural Anthropology website, making for a useful resource for teachers and their students.

 Excited to be organizing a session and interactive installation for the American Anthropological Association annual meetings, held in Washington D.C. this year.
 We received an impressive set of papers, and still open to volunteers to help set up and run the installation.